 The sections below discuss the possible risks and side effects of each main type of A-fib medication.

 People taking anticoagulants should remember that these medications work by interfering with the body’s ability to stop bleeding.
-As a result, people taking these medications have a higher risk of excessive bleeding.
+As a result, people taking these medications have

 A person should make sure that their doctor, pharmacist, and dentist know about their anticoagulant use, and they should watch for signs of unusual bleeding during any other treatment.